On the Inefficiency of Standard Multi-Unit Auctions: Bayes-Nash Inefficiency

 Now consider $\vec{b}_i$ being drawn from the distribution $\tilde{\cal D}$.
 Notice that, by their construction, all the bid vectors in the support of $\tilde{\cal D}$ satisfy no-overbidding.
+As previously, in our analysis for the Discriminatory Auction, a further modification that we shall omit in the exposition of our analysis is that: $i$ adds a sufficiently small $\epsilon>0$ to each of the components of the bidding vector $\vec{b}_i$ drawn from $\tilde{\cal D}$ (even to the zero-valued ones).
 We take expectation of the {\em left-hand side} of~(\ref{equation:feldman-2}) over $\vec{b}_i\sim\tilde{\cal D}$:

 Accordingly, we take expectation of the {\em right-hand side} of~(\ref{equation:feldman-2}) over $\bar{{\cal D}}$, to obtain: